In This Section

 Our unique academic focus is pharmacy, science and healthcare — and we get results.
 Through a professional curriculum, hands-on education, and real-world learning experiences, USciences students are prepared for immediate success and proven all over the world.

-- 95% of USciences alumni are employed or accepted for an advanced degree within 6 months of graduation (Class of 2014 post-graduation survey)
+- 96% of USciences students are employed or accepted for an advanced degree within 6 months of graduation (Class of 2015 post-graduation survey)

-- 94% of qualified USciences students are accepted to medical school — that’s 17% higher than the national average.
+- 94% of USciences' well qualified applicants are accepted into U.S. MD granting medical schools — that’s 17% higher than the national average.
 (USciences' five-year retrospective of 2010-2014 matriculants and applicants)

-- Top 10 in the nation for earning power of our recent graduates.
+- Top 10 in the nation for our graduates' average salary 10 years after enrolling.
 (U.S. Department of Education's College Scorecard)

 - Loading Events...